gabjauf/epimovies/README.md

 * GenerateUsers         -> Generate 2000 users
 * GenerateRatings       -> To use after generating enough users.
 Generates 50 random ratings for a random user

+For Neo4j data, you can call the HTTP GET route /neo4j/dataImport to import the data from mySQL

 # Initialize project

 `npm install`     -> Installs the project dependencies